lifewinning/Fare-Evasion-Arrests/readme.md

 Original scanned PDFs (thanks to Dave Riordan for scanning and OCR-ing) are in the `pdf` folder.

 Data-fied versions are currently going into the `csv` folder.
-Right now I'm using [Tabula](tabula.nerdpower.org) to csv-ify the `fare-age.pdf` file after ScraperWiki got mad at the header structure.
+I used [Tabula](tabula.nerdpower.org) to csv-ify the `fare-age.pdf` file.

 ##Data Structure